bitbns-official/bitbns-google-sheets-api/FAQ.md

 ## How to Add an SIP?
 1. Go to the add ons in your sheet and open the SIP add on.
+2. Select the market you want to start the SIP in.
-2. Select the token from the given list you want to invest in.
+3. Select the token from the given list you want to invest in.
-3. Select the frequency and unit with which the token would be bought.
+4. Select the frequency and unit with which the token would be bought.
 Say you place a daily SIP of 100 Rs in ethereum.
 You would enter the frequency as 1 and unit as day and the amount as 100.

 ## How to delete an SIP?